 Like jewelry for your yard, gorgeous cape honeysuckle is a show-stopper with its stunning clusters of trumpet-shaped orange blossoms and fern-like foliage.

-This viney, wide-spreading shrub blooms on and off all year, and makes a fabulous flowering hedge that attracts butterflies and hummingbirds.
+This viney, wide-spreading shrub blooms on and off all year, and makes a fabulous flowering hedge that attracts butterflies and birds including hummingbirds.

 It can be left to grow very wide and kept at a height you can live with.